Prepare for Extreme Heat

 - Avoid high-energy activities or work outdoors, during midday heat, if possible.

-- Check on family members, seniors and neighbors.
+- Check on family members, older adults and neighbors.

 - Watch for heat cramps, heat exhaustion and heat stroke.